ropensci/roweb3/content/blog/2022-06-13-contributors-communication/index.md

 ## Not rushing changes

 Have you ever stumbled across a package dependency with a new release that [broke everything](https://github.com/dwinter/mmod/issues/2)?
-Not rushing changes is probably a good idea in general, but especially so in organizations where much work is done by volunteers juggling other responsibilities.
+Not rushing changes is probably a good idea in general, but especially so in organizations where much of the work is done by volunteers juggling other responsibilities.
 Even big tech organizations like GitHub [make changes slowly so that they don’t alienate their users](https://github.blog/2022-05-04-software-security-starts-with-the-developer-securing-developer-accounts-with-2fa/).
 We keep this in mind when defining timelines so that we can give people support before the change happens.